FAIRChemistry/datamodel_calibration/specifications/data_model.md

   - Description: Name of the calibration model
 - equation
   - Type: string
-  - Description: Equation of the calibration model
+  - Description: Equation for the measured signal
 - parameters
-  - Type: Parameter
+  - Type: Parameter[]
-  - Description: Parameters of the calibration model equation
+  - Description: Parameters of the calibration equation
-  - Multiple: True
 - was_fitted
   - Type: boolean
   - Description: Indicates if the model was fitted to the data